CPR Survival Rates a Comparison

 CPR and AEDs are both recommended for the treatment of sudden cardiac arrest.
 There are multiple methods for administering CPR and the combination of these variants along with the shock from AEDs may affect the long-term survival rate of an individual.
-We’ll examine the differences between the survival rates of cardiac arrest victims who receive compression-only CPR versus those that receive traditional CPR, which includes both mouth-to-mouth and compressions.
+We’ll examine the differences between the survival rates of cardiac arrest victims who receive compression-only CPR versus those that receive traditional CPR, which includes rescue breathing and compressions.
 These CPR methods will also be studied with the additional administration of an AED shock or without an AED shock to help determine the best option for increasing cardiac arrest survival rates.

 Compression Only CPR vs. Conventional CPR with AED Shock